DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 ## Abstract
-In the following you will find the development of an **deep reinforcement learning Agent** that collects just yellow bananas and leaves bad (dark) ones.
+In the following you will find the development of an **deep reinforcement learning Agent** that collects yellow bananas and leaves bad (dark) ones.
-It's done with a value optimization based learning approach with DQNs (figure 1).
+The realisation is done with a value optimization based learning approach with DQNs (figure 1).
 It learns model-free the rules of the game and the necessary control movements by getting a reward/punishment for each collected banana.

 The development of the agent is a two step process.
 First adjusting the given agent from a former project to this project and